Splendor-Protocol/splendor-blockchain-v4/fixes/PM2_STARTUP_FIX_GUIDE.md

 pm2 stop all
 tmux kill-server

-# Start validator with fixed script
+# Start your node with fixed script
 cd ~/splendor-blockchain-v4/Core-Blockchain

+# For validators:
 ./node-start.sh --validator

+# For RPC nodes:
+./node-start.sh --rpc
 ```

 ### Step 4: Verify it works